wrenby/xisf/README.md

 - [ ] Image thumbnails: turn `read_data` into a trait
 - [ ] Documentation and tests
 - [ ] `fitsio` interoperability feature
-- [ ] `<Reference>` element: `impl MaybeReference for RoNode`
 - [ ] CIE L\*a\*b color space conversion -- is this out of scope?
 - [ ] 128-bit floating point `<Property>` types ([`rustc_apfloat::ieee::Quad`](https://doc.rust-lang.org/stable/nightly-rustc/rustc_apfloat/ieee/type.Quad.html)?)
-  - Supports binary de/serialization with [`from_bits`](https://doc.rust-lang.org/stable/nightly-rustc/rustc_apfloat/trait.Float.html#tymethod.from_bits) and [`to_bits`](https://doc.rust-lang.org/stable/nightly-rustc/rustc_apfloat/trait.Float.html#tymethod.to_bits), with the middle step of reading to `u128` first
+  - Supports binary de/serialization with [`from_bits`](https://doc.rust-lang.org/stable/nightly-rustc/rustc_apfloat/trait.Float.html#tymethod.from_bits) and [`to_bits`](https://doc.rust-lang.org/stable/nightly-rustc/rustc_apfloat/trait.Float.html#tymethod.to_bits), with the middle step of reading to `u128` first. `bytemuck` support?
-  - Necessary because vectors and matrices are stored in data blocks
-  - I could feasibly extend the spec to handle 128-bit pixel samples -- but does anyone actually want that?
 - [ ] Remote resources
-  - Mitigating security risks??
-RCE hazard; some protocols may leak credentials on mount; all will leak IP
-  - Ask user to trust a specific source before downloading -- caching or permanently saving preferences per source address is out of scope
+  - Ask user to trust a specific source before connecting -- caching or permanently saving preferences per source address is out of scope
   - `remotefs` crate?
 Covers (S)FTP+SCP+SMB+S3, that plus an HTTP(S) client should cover most use cases
   - Some kind of file cache to avoid re-downloading?
+Consider `tempfile` crate.
 Check for changes in file size and last modified with `stat` to ensure up-to-date, and make an option to re-download a specific file in `DataBlock`'s read functions
     - HTTP(S) supports a more fine-grained cache with `ETag`/`If-None-Match`, `Last-Modified`/`If-Modified-Since` and `Cache-Control` headers
-    - Consider `tempfile`, `memmap2` crates
 - [ ] Vector, Matrix `<Property>` elements
   - Need to look at `cfitsio` for inspiration here
 - [ ] XML Digital Signature verification